leynos/crate-tools/docs/usage-guide.md

 `publish = false`, and prints a structured summary listing the crates that will be published.
 Additional sections document crates skipped by manifest flags or configuration, along with any exclusion entries that do not match a workspace crate.
-After building the plan, `publish` clones the workspace into a temporary directory and runs `cargo check --workspace --all-targets` followed by `cargo test --workspace --all-targets`.
-Both checks execute inside the clone so that the operator's working tree remains untouched.
+After building the plan, `publish` validates the workspace by running `cargo check --workspace --all-targets` followed by `cargo test --workspace --all-targets` directly inside the workspace root.
+The commands execute after a `git status --porcelain` cleanliness check so that the pre-flight run sees the same files that would be published.
 Any non-zero exit aborts the command with a descriptive error message.

-The subcommand also performs a `git status --porcelain` check before creating the clone.
 If the working tree contains uncommitted changes the run halts with a reminder to clean up or to re-run with `--allow-dirty`.
 Passing the flag skips the cleanliness check while still running the cargo pre-flight commands.

 ```bash
 python -m lading.cli --workspace-root /workspace/path publish